 WHY DOES ASM TEACH RESCUE BREATHING?

 I received a question last week from a former student who has an Off Road motorcycle riding school in Colorado.
-This question has actually been asked many times before so I think it is time to answer to a larger crowd.
+This question has actually been asked many times before, so I think it is time to answer to a larger crowd.
 My hope is to clear up confusion and hopefully stimulate some conversation.

 The new CPR is NOT chest compressions only!
 I teach for both American Heart Association and the American Red Cross.
 Chest compressions only are done in select situations where there is a witnessed cardiac arrest.
 It is also the correct technique when an untrained bystander finds an unconscious victim.
-The 9-1-1 dispatcher would simply tell the called to go to the middle of the chest and press hard and fast.
-The problem with Chest compressions only for anyone who becomes unconscious is that everything that happens to a person who becomes unconscious is not a cardiac arrest!
+The 9-1-1 dispatcher would simply tell the caller to go to the middle of the chest and press hard and fast.
+The problem with chest compressions only for anyone who becomes unconscious is that everything that happens to a person who becomes unconscious is not a cardiac arrest!

-To find out more about sponsoring a class for your local EMS or to Law Enforcement CLICK HERE.
-To find classes or instructors for bystander training: CLICK HERE.
+To find out more about sponsoring a class for your local EMS or Law Enforcement click HERE